liviucotfas/ase-web-and-cloud-applications-security/09 - MVCStore - Autorization, Roles.md

     </td>
 	```

-5. You should decorate the actions that will only be available to users that have the `ProductManagement` role as follows.
+5. You should alos decorate the actions that will only be available to users that have the `ProductManagement` role as follows.

 	```C#
 	[Authorize(Roles = "ProductManagement")]